Akeem Bostick

-Akeem Maurice Bostick (born May 4, 1995) is an American professional baseball pitcher for the Arabia Wolves of Baseball United.
+Akeem Maurice Bostick (born May 4, 1995) is an American former professional baseball pitcher.
 He was chosen by the Texas Rangers in the second round of the 2013 MLB draft, and made his Major League Baseball (MLB) debut with the New York Mets in 2021.

 Career

 Amateur career

 Bostick attended West Florence High School in Florence, South Carolina.
 Bostick played for the school's baseball team, and was their ace pitcher.
 In his senior year, Bostick had a 9–0 win–loss record and a 0.68 earned run average (ERA) with 84 strikeouts in 51 innings pitched.
 Bostick pitched for Florence Post 1 in American Legion Baseball, helping them to win the state championship in 2012.

 Texas Rangers

 Bostick committed to attend Georgia Southern University, where he would play baseball and American football.
 The Texas Rangers selected Bostick in the second round, 62nd overall, of the 2013 MLB draft.
 He signed with the Rangers rather than attend college, reportedly receiving a $520,620 signing bonus.
 The Rangers assigned him to the Arizona Rangers of the Rookie-level Arizona League and he spent the whole season there, posting a 4–1 record and 2.83 ERA in 14 games.
 In 2014, Bostick pitched for the Hickory Crawdads of the Single-A South Atlantic League where he posted a 5–6 record and 5.17 ERA in 21 games (twenty games started).